-Rare behind the scene movie photographs will be interspersed through out the book, never published, and obtained by the author.
-In addition, the author scouted and found dozens of locations, in and around Los Angeles, used in Elvis’s films.
+Ten pages of rare black and white photographs or movie documentation will be interspersed through out the book, never published, and obtained by the author.
+In addition, the author scouted and found many locations, in and around Los Angeles, used in Elvis’s films.
+Several location photos will be included in the book as well.
 Elvis: Frame By Frame will be the first book to present a detailed account into the making of Elvis’s films.
 Most importantly, the book offers a new perspective and understanding of the most fascinating entertainer of our time.

 Elvis: Frame By FrameApril 08, 2008 | Book Source:Elvis - Frame By Frame